matiascaniete/myshell/docs/COMMANDS.md

 - clp: Selects command from history and copy it to clipboard.
 - color: Colorize text from argument or stdin.
 - confirm: Ask for confirmation to the user and returns 0 if yes, 1 otherwise.
+- distro-like: Get distro like (ID_LIKE) from os-release file.
 - et: Empty the trash.
 - fgh: fgh - Fuzzy google-crome history
 - fhelp: Fuzzy help, man pages, cht.sh, tldr